maskopav/web_app_test_react/backend/README.md

-# 🧩 Backend – Task Initialization for React Voice Recorder
+# Backend – TaskProtocoller Web App

 This backend module initializes and manages the database for the **React Voice Recorder & Admin Task Editor** app.
 It connects to a MariaDB database and automatically runs SQL scripts to populate base tables (`task_types`, `tasks`).